sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ![thai_floods](https://github.com/sergiocollado/potpourri/blob/master/image/Thailand_floods.PNG)

 These methods are used for IDENTIFICATION and CORRECTION of possible or eventual faults at the hardware component level.

+### PROFILING

+Profiling is a type of performance evaluation that collects and records the time history of sytem execution.
+This is critical for example when evaluatin the compliance of a real-time system.

 ### Fault injection techniques